rust-lang/rfcs/text/3323-restrictions.md

   they would be with the proposed syntax.
 It would also mean macro authors would be unable to accept only syntax that would be valid in a given context.
 Further, some positions such as `enum` variants do not semantically accept a visibility, while they do accept a restriction.
+- The current syntax separates the `mut`/`impl` keyword from the scope of the restriction.
+This produces verbose syntax.
+Many users may want similar restrictions.
+Could we provide a simpler syntax if we provided less flexibility?
+Would a new keyword or two help?
+We could choose a syntax with less flexibility and verbosity but more simplicity.
+For instance, `sealed` or `readonly`.

 # Prior art